Aljamain Sterling

-Aljamain Antoine Sterling (born July 31, 1989) is an American mixed martial artist.
-He currently competes in the Bantamweight division in the Ultimate Fighting Championship (UFC), where he is the current UFC Bantamweight Champion.
-Aljamain also competed for Cage Fury Fighting Championship, where he is the former Cage Fury Fighting Championship Bantamweight Champion.
-As of March 7, 2023, he is #8 in the UFC men's pound-for-pound rankings.
+Aljamain Antoine Sterling (born July 31, 1989) is an American professional mixed martial artist.
+He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Bantamweight Champion.
+Sterling is the first UFC champion to win a title by disqualification.
+He also competed for Cage Fury Fighting Championship, where he is a former Cage Fury Fighting Bantamweight Champion.
+As of August 26, 2025, he is #5 in UFC featherweight rankings.

 Background

 Sterling was born in 1989 in Uniondale, New York to Jamaican parents, Cleveland and Sophia Sterling.
 He grew up with seven full siblings and at least 12 half-siblings.
 To stay away from the prevalent gang life in which some of his brothers joined, Sterling started wrestling at Uniondale High School in 2004.

+Wrestling career

 Unable to catch up with the grades to reach Division I, Sterling opted to enroll at Morrisville State College where he continued wrestling.
 During the time in Morrisville, Sterling developed an interest in MMA when he met Jon Jones and trained on the wrestling team.
-After the freshman year, Sterling transferred to Cortland and eventually became a two-time NCAA Division III All-American with a record of 87–27.
+After his freshman year, Sterling transferred to Cortland and eventually became a two-time NCAA Division III All-American with a record of 87–27.
 Sterling graduated from Cortland with a bachelor's degree in physical education.

-After years of absence in wrestling competition, Sterling wrestled and grappled two-time NCAA DI wrestling All-American and sophomore from Penn State Roman Bravo-Young, on December 22, 2020, at the NLWC IV.
-The rules consisted on six minutes of freestyle wrestling and three minutes of Brazilian jiu-jitsu.
-Sterling was defeated by points in the first match but tapped out Bravo-Young in the second one.
+After years of absence from wrestling competition, Sterling wrestled and grappled two-time NCAA DI wrestling All-American and sophomore from Penn State Roman Bravo-Young, on December 22, 2020, at the NLWC IV.
+The rules consisted of six minutes of freestyle wrestling and three minutes of Brazilian jiu-jitsu.
+Sterling was defeated by points in the first match 6-4 but tapped out Bravo-Young in the second one.

-Sterling has also competed in Brazilian Jiu-Jitsu competition, defeating Damien Nitkin at High Rollerz 18 on 13th August, 2022.

-He earned the nickname “The Funk Master” from his unorthodox wrestling style.
+Sterling's nickname “The Funk Master” comes from his unorthodox wrestling style.

-Sterling is close with teammate Merab Dvalishvili, who also fights in the UFC bantamweight division.